Getting Started at SPH

 Assess your tech needs.
 If you need an upgrade or a new computer, discounts are available if you buy software or a computer through BU.

 Transfer credits and course waivers.

-Kick off your experience with BUSPH Orientation 2015!
-Meet peers, faculty & staff, and the deans of the School during this day-long interactive and engaging introduction to academic and campus life at BUSPH.
+Kick off your experience with SPH Orientation 2015!
+Meet peers, faculty & staff, and the deans of the School during this day-long interactive and engaging introduction to academic and campus life at SPH.

 - Detailed information about your concentration, academic requirements, and the practicum experience

 - In depth information on financial aid, student health services, and staying safe on campus

 - Look ahead to career plans and how you can become an active SPH alumnus